opensafely/documentation/codelist creation.md

 The general workflow for creating codelists is as follows:

-1. Search [codelists.opensafely.org](https://codelists.opensafely.org) for codelists that might meet or nearly meet your requirements and make sure that one doesn't already exist
+1. Search [codelists.opensafely.org](https://codelists.opensafely.org) for codelists that meet or nearly meet your requirements and make sure that one doesn't already exist
 2. Create a new issue on the [codelist-development repo](https://github.com/opensafely/codelist-development)
 3. Use the issue to discuss and agree the final codelist
 4. Once agreed, obtain sign-off